Vipul-semwal-first/C-basic-addition-programme/README.md

 # C-basic-addition-programme
-basic program for addition of two numbers.
+basic program for addition of two numbers using C programming.
 Author- Vipul Semwal